Innisfil: Modern development

 The County of Simcoe Act provided for further restructuring of Simcoe County on January 1, 1994, when the Village of Thornton was amalgamated with the Township of Essa and a small section of the Township of Essa, adjacent to Cookstown, was amalgamated with Innisfil.

 As of 2006, Innisfil had a total permanent population of 31,175 and an estimated seasonal population of 4,000 people.
 Having begun as a community of seasonal homes for people living in Toronto, it is now a popular place for permanent residents, mostly families and empty-nesters and, indeed, most of the "cottages" along the lake shore have since been converted into year-round homes.

 The province of Ontario enacted legislation that enabled the City of Barrie to annex 2293 acre from the Town of Innisfil on January 1, 2010.
 The land in question extended south beyond 10th line west of the 10th Sideroad, and as far south as Lockhart Road on the east side of the 10th Sideroad.
 Innisfil retained the community of Stroud, but the community of St. Pauls was shifted to Barrie.

 In 2017, the mixed-use development Friday Harbour opened on Big Bay Point.

 In 2019, Cortel Group proposed a long-term transit-oriented development, dubbed The Orbit, around the station with the goal of 30,000 people living in the area in the near future.
 Initially, the long-term goal after the development's completion was for 150,000 residents, though this has since been reduced to 90,000 residents and 20,000 jobs.
 That November, Innisfil Town Council approved The Orbit as Cortel committed to funding the station.
 In 2020, the provincial government issued a minister's zoning order (MZO) to expedite The Orbit.

+Geography

+Communities

+The town consists of the communities of: